 This is a question that we’ve both asked ourselves, and been asked during several of our YogAuditing sessions.
 Fortunately, the answer is simple.
 Think about the world in which you live in, not just globally, but personally.
 What do you spend most of your days working on?
 Are you performing security assessments?
 Are you leading and managing a team, a department, or an organization?
 Are you focusing on cultivating a culture of positivity?
 These things will change the way you practice mindfulness in the “real” world.

-During HIMSS17, Advize Health explored these avenues of thought in a series of YogAuditing workshops for IT professionals, and C-Suite executives.
+Advize Health has been exploring these avenues of thought in a series of YogAuditing workshops for IT professionals, and C-Suite executives for the past several years.
 Here we will be discussing what mindfulness means for those seeking strength and security in the IT world.